Land and Bushfire Fuel Management steps

 • Mechanical works: consider impacts on soil, water, and habitat.

-• Develop a land management plan
+• Develop a land management and fire plan.

 For more detailed guidance, refer to the Bushfire Prepare land and bushfire fuel management guide.